-Completion of this course will require you to have a reliable internet connection and a device that meets the technical requirements for these proctoring services.
+Completion of this course will require you to have a reliable internet connection and a device that meets the technical requirements for online tests, exams, quizzes and proctoring services.
+Please review the University Tips for Online exams.
 More information about remote proctoring services, including technical requirements, is available on Western's Remote Proctoring website.